rackerlabs/rackspace-how-to/content/managed-operations/adding-a-managed-operations-service-level-to-your-cloud-account.md

 ### Does my server's IP address or host name change when I upgrade?

 No, upgrading to a Managed Operations account doesn't change server IP addresses or host names.
-Upgrading also doesn't change the IDs for your server instances, your Rackspace Cloud account number, or your username and password combination.
+It also doesn't change server IDs, your Rackspace Cloud account number, or your username and password combination.

 ### What if my current Cloud Server operating system isn't supported?